xtordoir/spark-notebook-k8-blog/spark-notebook-k8.md

 ## Where to go from here

 There is still quite some way to cover in order to have a fully working environment.
-The details will be discussed in a separate post:
+The details will be discussed in a second post, with shared code:

 **Default notebook configuration**